About the programme

 No, you can only apply to the university running the Pathways to Law programme which is closest to your term-time residence.
-This is because Pathways sessions are mainly hosted at universities so you need to live close enough to be able to attend sessions regularly.
+Although we will be running a mixed delivery format this year, we are hoping the majority of events will run in person, on campus.
+Therefore you need to live close enough to campus to be able to attend sessions regularly.

 The programme is free.
 Your travel expenses to and from Pathways events are paid (subject to you submitting receipts) and transport costs may be reimbursed.

 The programme is made up of compulsory and optional events which you are welcome to attend.
-You are required to attend the compulsory events which include the 4 day residential national conference event.
+You are required to attend the compulsory events across both years, which will be outlined at the start of the programme.

 Where possible, we will arrange events outside of school time (late afternoons/evenings), during school holidays and at weekends.
 While we are very conscious of students missing school time, it may not possible to run every events outside of term time, so it is very important that you share the details of the programme dates with your tutor/head of 6th form as soon as these are available.
 It is your responsibility to catch up on any work missed.

 The programme is designed to offer opportunities to students from under-represented backgrounds.
 There has been much research published regarding widening participation which has concluded that these students are mostly found in state schools.